vmpr0be/vmpr0be.github.io/content/post/buckeye_printful.md

         # Need to get everything before the delimiter
         data += r.recvuntil(b"----", drop=True)

-        # Since the printing will only stop at a null character, so I need compensate for it
+        # Since the printing will only stop at a null character, I need compensate for it
         data += p8(0)

     # Return only what was requested